d3/d3-hierarchy/README.md

 <a name="treemapSquarify" href="#treemapSquarify">#</a> d3.<b>treemapSquarify</b>(<i>node</i>, <i>x0</i>, <i>y0</i>, <i>x1</i>, <i>y1</i>)

-Implements the [squarified treemap](https://www.win.tue.nl/~vanwijk/stm.pdf) algorithm by Bruls *et al.*., which seeks to produce rectangles of a given [aspect ratio](#squarify_ratio).
+Implements the [squarified treemap](https://www.win.tue.nl/~vanwijk/stm.pdf) algorithm by Bruls *et al.*, which seeks to produce rectangles of a given [aspect ratio](#squarify_ratio).

 <a name="squarify_ratio" href="#squarify_ratio">#</a> <i>squarify</i>.<b>ratio</b>(<i>ratio</i>)

 Specifies the desired aspect ratio of the generated rectangles.
 The specified *ratio* is merely a hint; the rectangles are not guaranteed to have the specified aspect ratio.
-If not specified, the aspect ratio defaults to the golden ratio, φ = (1 + sqrt(5)) / 2, per [Kong et al.](http://vis.stanford.edu/papers/perception-treemaps).
+If not specified, the aspect ratio defaults to the golden ratio, φ = (1 + sqrt(5)) / 2, per [Kong *et al.*](http://vis.stanford.edu/papers/perception-treemaps)

 ### Partition